ma-laforge/RSDeltaSigmaPort.jl/README.md

 As its name suggests, `RSDeltaSigmaPort.jl` is a Julia port of Richard Schreier's Delta Sigma Toolbox.

 ### Module name
-Note that this module is not named `DeltaSigma.jl`, thus allowing someone else to appropriate the name later on.
-The intent is to eventually have an "official" `DeltaSigma.jl` module that is better integrated with Julia's ecosystem than this simple port.
+Note that this module is not named something like `DeltaSigmaModulators.jl`, thus allowing someone else to appropriate the package name later on.
+Hopefully, `RSDeltaSigmaPort` will eventually be superseded by a more generically named package that is better integrated with Julia's ecosystem than this simple port.

 ### Design decisions
 This module tries to remain true to the original Delta Sigma Toolbox while conforming to some Julia patterns, including: